 This represents a summary of the University’s Acceptable Use Policy.
-Users are required to comply with the entire policy, which can be found by clicking here.
-Approval requirements are detailed in the full policy.
+Users are required to comply with the full policy, which details the approval requirements.

 University Information Technology (IT) resources are to be used for university-related purposes.
 Some examples of IT resources are computers, software, networks, and electronic devices.
 This policy applies to all users of university IT resources, whether affiliated with the university or not, and to all users of those resources, whether on campus or from remote locations.
 Users are responsible for following the University’s Acceptable Use Policy.